MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 If you enable custom backgrounds and don't provide custom backgrounds for all of your front-of-room displays, all displays, including the touch console, default to the built-in theme.

+> [!NOTE]
+> If you've been using the `<CustomThemeImageUrl>` element to provide a single custom background image for your front-of-room displays, you can continue using it if it suits your needs.
+However, if you want to provide separate custom backgrounds for each front-of-room display, or if you want to configure a custom background on your touch console, you need to use the elements provided in this section.
+>
+> For more information about using `<CustomThemeImageUrl>`, see [Teams Rooms 4.16 and earlier](/microsoftteams/rooms/custom-backgrounds?branch=dstrome-custom-backgrounds&tabs=Teams416).

 ### Minimum resolutions

 Front-of-room displays and touch consoles have minimum supported custom background resolutions.
 For front-of-room displays, the minimum supported resolution is 1920 x 1080.
 For touch consoles, the minimum supported resolution is 1280 x 800.
-If the resolution of any custom background is below the minimum supported resolution for the display or console it's added to, no custom background is shown on any display or console.
+If the resolution of any custom background is below the minimum supported resolution for the display or console it's added to, all displays default to the built-in theme.

 ### Recommended resolutions